DirectoryTree/LdapRecord-Laravel/readme.md

 🎩 **Eloquent Query Builder.**

-Search for LDAP records with a [fluent and easy to use interface](https://ldaprecord.com/docs/searching) you're used to.
+Search for LDAP objects with a [fluent and easy to use interface](https://ldaprecord.com/docs/searching) you're used to.
 You'll feel right at home.

 ✏️ **ActiveRecord LDAP Models.**

-LDAP records are returned as [individual models](https://ldaprecord.com/docs/models).
+LDAP objects are returned as [individual models](https://ldaprecord.com/docs/models).
 Easily create and update models then persist them to your LDAP server with a simple `save()`.

 💫 **LDAP Directory Emulator.**